lara-martin/lara-martin.github.io/index.md

                 <a aria-label="interactive fiction and story generation resource list" href="/resources.html" class="btn btn-outline-light mr-5"> Interactive Fiction and Story Generation Resources</a>
             </div>
             <br>
-            <p>I put a lot of care into this website, so please let me know if something is inaccessible to you or broken in general.</p>
         </div>

     </div>